havertz2110/havertz2110.github.io/content/posts/PicoGym - RE/index.md

     </span>
 </div>

-It gives us a java file, and we looks at the `password checker` fucn:
+It gives us a java file, and we looks at the `password checker` func:
 ```java
  public boolean checkPassword(String password) {
         if (password.length() != 32) {